apoorvaramesh/GTD/README.md

 # GTD

-Libraries used are from package.json:
+Libraries used are from package.json (npm):

 "devDependencies": {
 "babel-core": "^6.26.3",